LocalCoinSwap/LocalCoinSwap/README.md

 # LocalCoinSwap
-The most popular non-custodial P2P fiat on-ramp
+:rocket: The most popular non-custodial P2P fiat on-ramp

 ## What is LocalCoinSwap?